 - Reduction of waste from the economy

 - The amount of waste produced by industries and businesses around the UK is quite high.
-In England, for example, commercial waste amounted to a nearly a quarter of the total waste produced between 2002-03.
 The UK waste policy aims to reduce the amount of waste produced by the commercial sector.

 - Different policy changes have been made to get businesses and industries to reduce waste.
-For instance, new laws on producer responsibility - the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 place responsibility on the producers of packaging waste to recover and recycle a certain amount of packaging.
-Further, they are required to design their products in such a way that encourages easy dismantling and recycling at the end of the life cycle.
-Please note that producer responsibility laws also cover Waste Electrical and Electronic Equipment (WEEE) and End of Life Vehicles and batteries by requiring producers to recover a certain amount.
+For instance, the Producer Responsibility Obligations (Packaging Waste) Regulations 2007 place responsibility on the producers of packaging waste to recover and recycle a certain amount of packaging.
+They are also required to design their products in such a way that encourages easy dismantling and recycling at the end of the products' life cycle.
+Similar producer responsibility laws cover Waste Electrical and Electronic Equipment (WEEE), End of Life Vehicles and batteries by requiring producers to recover a certain amount.

 - Shared Responsibility

 - UK waste policies operate on the basis of "shared responsibility."
 Everyone generates some amount of waste, so everyone has a part to play in preventing further waste growth.
 All parts of society also have a responsibility to reuse, recycle and dispose of waste properly.